zsmartercn/Tess4Android/BUILDING.md

 File -> New -> Import Module -> `tess-two` folder

-and then adding the dependency to your app module build.gradle:
+and then adding the dependency to your app/lib module build.gradle:

         dependencies {
-            implementation project(':tess-two')
+            implementation project(':module_name')
         }

-# Testing

-_On Mac/Linux:_

-    ./preparetests.sh
-    ./gradlew connectedAndroidTest

-_On Windows:_

-    preparetests.cmd
-    gradlew connectedAndroidTest

-Note that some tests will fail due to existing issues.

 # Removing

-If you want to remove your app's dependency on the tess-two module, reverse the import process by removing the module using the Project Structure dialog (File->Project Structure), manually deleting the tess-two subfolder from your app project folder, and removing the tess-two reference from your app module build.gradle.
+If you want to remove your app's dependency on this module, reverse the import process by removing the module using the Project Structure dialog(File->Project Structure), manually deleting the module subfolder from your app project folder, and removing the module reference from your app module build.gradle.